HKUST-OCTAD-LAB/AirTrafficSim/_sources/tutorial/creating_env.md.txt

 There are five parameters needed to initialize the basic information of this simulation, which will be explained below.

 1. `file_name` is used to name the solution files.
 It has been set by default.
 Please do not change.
 2. `start_time` is a Python datetime object representing the **simulation UTC start time** that you want to study.
-It will be used to search for historic weather data.
+It will be used to search for historical weather data.
 3. `end_time` is an interger value representing how many **seconds** you want the simulation to continue.
 4. `weather_mode` is a string to select what **weather database** will be downloaded and used. ("": ISA, "ERA5": [ECMWF ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=overview))
 5. `performance_mode` is a string to select which performance model is used. ("BADA": [BADA](https://www.eurocontrol.int/model/bada))